wso2/docs-is/en/docs/learn/try-device-flow.md

                 <p>Polling interval</p>
             </td>
             <td>
-                <p>The minimum amount of time that the client should wait between polling requests to the
+                <p>The minimum delay of the client between each polling request to the
                  token endpoint.</p>
             </td>
             <td>